-We caught up with Crystal Norris, an AIFS Study Abroad in Prague, Czech Republic alum who went abroad back in the spring of 2009.
+We caught up with Crystal Norris, who was a student with AIFS Study Abroad in Prague, Czech Republic back in the spring of 2009.
 Read on to see how her experience overseas changed her career path and helped her grow as a person on many levels.

 How has your study abroad experience impacted your educational goals and career?

 My semester abroad in Prague completely redirected my life.
 Going into the semester I was unsure of what I was going to do for a career and felt overwhelmed.
 Once I returned home, I quickly signed up for a minor in International Studies and chose to refocus my degree on international courses.
 I loved learning about other cultures and traveling while I was in Prague and knew this was my calling.
 I made a promise to myself to continue to live a life filled with my passion of seeing the world.
 So I began a blog where I discuss my travels and hope to inspire others to explore the world.

 How has your study abroad experience impacted other areas of your life?